Cookies on the Healthspan site

 Vitamin C is also added to many anti-ageing skin creams.

 Doses of above 1g of vitamin C per day may cause indigestion and have a laxative effect.
 This is largely due to the acidity of vitamin C rather than a specific sign of toxicity.
-Some people are more sensitive to the acidity of vitamin C than others.
+Some people are more sensitive to the acidity of vitamin C than others; 'gentle' vitamin C supplements are available to help.

 Some urine test kits used to monitor diabetes are affected by vitamin C – check with your doctor.